tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 ## Why I Cube {#why-i-cube}
 ---
 I picked up cubing as a fun puzzle at ten.
 Over time, it has become one of my favorite hobbies.
-Beyond chasing faster solves, I enjoy the elegance of efficient solutions, the mathematical beauty of the cube, and the welcoming cubing community.
-Most importantly, it inspires me to keep challenging myself and pushing my limits.
-This is why we cube.
+Nevertheless, it is more than just solving a piece of puzzle.
+It is an iterative process of learning, understanding, and practing.
+Most importantly, it brings source of inspiration to keep challenging ourselves and pushing our limits.

 <br>